-Army JROTC CIP 28.0301.00
+U.S. Army JROTC CIP 28.0301.00

 Army JROTC is a four-year sequence of courses in the Army Junior Reserve Officers' Training Corps (JROTC) high school program.
 This pathway's design focuses on developing better citizens by building skills in leadership, personal growth and behaviors, citizenship, decision-making, health and fitness, first aid, team building, service learning, and geography, all within a student-centered learning environment.
-It prepares high school students for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as American citizens.
+It prepares high school students through Leadership, Education and Training (LET) for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as American citizens.
 The program is a stimulus for promoting college and career readiness, and it provides instruction and rewarding opportunities that will benefit the student, community, and nation.